Ralph de Toledano: Writings

 In 1956, literary critic Irving Howe decried Toledano's biography Nixon for its "Cohn-&-Schine prose."
 In 2006, William F. Buckley, Jr. called Toledano's Cry Havoc "must reading...
 Toledano's best."
 Professor Paul Gottfried (a fairly frequent contributor, like Toledano, to The American Conservative) wrote, "Toledano uncovers continuities between the Frankfurt School's conspiracy and the rampant cultural terrorism in America."
+According to Martin Jay in Cry Havoc "the crackpot claim is actually advanced that the Frankfurt School was a Commie front set up by Willi Muenzenberger."